Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Fishing Adventures (12-15 yrs.)

 (12-15 yrs.)
-Fish from the shore and on kayaks as you work on fishing skills with our experienced instructors.
+Fish from the shore and on kayaks as you hone your fishing skills with our experienced instructors.
 Throughout the week, campers will use a variety of fishing techniques in preparation for a float trip by kayak for smallmouth bass along the Potomac River.
+This camp will also include off-site trips to local lakes and ponds around Fairfax County.
 Bring snack, lunch and water bottle.
 Once registered, download camp forms from website.

 Fishing for Parent and Child (5-Adult)

-(5-Adult) In this introductory course parents and children will learn how to fish together.
-The class begins with the basics including how to rig and use a fishing rod, safety, environmental awareness and fishing.
+(5-Adult) Learn how to fish alongside your parent or child as you enjoy the scenery around the lake.
+Gain a better understanding on how to rig and use a fishing rod, how to safely fish, and how we can be environmentally conscious while we fish.
 Rod and bait will be provided.
-Each person must register.
-Participants 16 and older must have valid Virginia fishing license.
+Participants 16 and older must have a valid Virginia fishing license.

 Freshwater Fishing Fun Camp (8-12 yrs)

 (8-12 yrs.)
 Gain knowledge and experience in freshwater fishing using a variety of tackle.
 Fish the Potomac River for sunfish, catfish and bass on land and by boat.
-Learn how to rig and use a fishing rod as well as the safety and importance of catch-and-release fishing all while having fun.
+Learn how to rig and use a fishing rod as well as the safety and importance of catch-and-release fishing.
 Bring a rod or borrow one from the park.
 Once registered, download camp forms from website.

 Lake Fairfax Survival Camp (9-13yrs)

 (9-13 yrs.)
-Learn through challenging tasks and fun games the way to survive in the Northeast wilderness.
-Survivors will join each other in shelter building, water filtration, fire building, wilderness fire-aid, fishing and more!
+Learn the way to survive in the Northeast wilderness through challenging tasks and games.
+Survivors will join each other in shelter building, water filtration, fire building, wilderness fire-aid, and fishing.
+No camp June 19.
 Once registered, download camp forms from website.